robertbagge/claude-starter/README.md

 - [CLAUDE.md](./CLAUDE.md)
 - [.mcp.json](./.mcp.json)

-2. Make sure to setup a env with necessary API tokens MCP servers to work.
+2. Make sure to setup a env with necessary API tokens for Claude Code and MCP servers to work.
 See [.env.example](./.env.example).
+Be careful with important secrets though as we can't guarantee claude's behaviour.

 After this you are ready to run `claude "prompt"` and start coding.
 I often start with `claude "do nothing"` to not have claude start taking actions